Shonosuge-Jacky/COMP3329/README.md

 4. Solve Multiplayer delay(~0.25s) **Bug**
 5. Solve Ground transparent when view from underground **Bug**
 6. Solve have error message when explode with barrier **Bug**
+7. Some time player killed by enemy but player still alive in its own view

 ### &nbsp;&nbsp;What had been done :
 1. [Cracker Grenade] Throw Grenade